 A lawyer by training, Ann Yom Steel brings to AmCham her diverse experience having worked in the public, private, and nonprofit sectors spanning Washington DC, Sydney, Singapore, and the Philippines.
 As the chief executive for AmCham, Ann provides leadership and strategic alignment across all of the Chamber’s operations to effectively advance American business interests and values in Singapore and the region.

-Steel’s additional experience in the Asia-Pacific region includes specializing in issue management and crisis communication at Ogilvy Public Relations in Sydney.
+Ann’s additional experience in the Asia-Pacific region includes specializing in issue management and crisis communication at Ogilvy Public Relations in Sydney.

-Steel received a BA from the University of Iowa, a JD from Washburn University School of Law and served as a Senior Executive Fellow at the Harvard Kennedy School.
+Ann received a BA from the University of Iowa, a JD from Washburn University School of Law and served as a Senior Executive Fellow at the Harvard Kennedy School.